firekarlshanxq/view.and.data-boilerplate/README.md

 ## Setup/Usage Instructions

 * Request your own API keys from our developer portal: [developer.autodesk.com](http://developer.autodesk.com)
-* Replace the placeholders with your own keys in server-config.js or use ENV variables:<br />
+* Replace the placeholders with your own keys in config-view-and-data.js.js or use ENV variables:<br />
   ```
-  client_id: process.env.CONSUMERKEY || '<replace with your consumer key>',
+  ConsumerKey: process.env.CONSUMERKEY || '<replace with your consumer key>',

-  client_secret: process.env.CONSUMERSECRET || '<replace with your consumer secret>',
+  ConsumerSecret: process.env.CONSUMERSECRET || '<replace with your consumer secret>',
   ```

 * Upload one of your models to your account and get its URN using another workflow sample, for example: